William Nyuon Bany: Family and legacy

 Bany is survived by a number of widows and children (most of whom live in the United States of America).
 One of his widows, Abuoch, was a main speaker during Martyr's Day celebrations in Juba in 2012, in the presence of Salva Kiir.

 Salva Kiir married one of Bany's daughters, Aluel William Nyuon Bany, in a traditional wedding around 2004.
 This later caused public strife between her and Kiir's eldest daughter, Christina Adut Nardes.

 One of his daughters is Nyadol Nyuon, prominent lawyer and human rights advocate in Melbourne, Australia.

 One of his daughters, Nyagoa Nyuon, returned to South Sudan after spending about 10 years in the US.
 In 2013, she co-founded The William Nyuon Bany Foundation, which supports programs fostering children's education and focuses on "improving the health and livelihoods of the communities and building the leadership capacity youth for a prosperous country".

-One of his sons is called Mabok William Nyuon.

 A conference hall in the South Sudan State House was named after Bany.